alanng10/class-lang/Docue/Article/Word/a.md

 Word "recurse" has meaning that is recursive.

-Word "evaluat" has meaning that is evaluate.
+Word "eval" has meaning that is evaluate.

 Word "send" has meaning that is send info.